youhusky/price-monitoring-system/README.md

-# Develop an Amazon Price Monitoring System
+# Develop a Price Monitoring System
 Design a price monitoring system to monitor product price and notify subscribers if the price is reduced.
 Similar to Dealmoon.com.

 ## Features